 * Have heard of MVPs but aren’t sure how to define or build them

 * Think “pivots” apply only to Silicon Valley startups (they don’t)

-If your team is more focused on “ship date” than creating real customer value, watch this seminar.
+If your team is more focused on “ship date” than creating real customer value, register now.